johnwesleyquintero/amz-sync/docs/CODE_QUALITY.md

 ## Overview

-The Code Quality Framework automates code quality checks within your project, ensuring adherence to formatting standards, linting rules, type safety, and successful builds. **Crucially, it runs all configured checks sequentially, even if some produce errors or warnings, and provides a consolidated summary of any issues encountered at the end.** This facilitates easier debugging and ensures all potential problems are highlighted in a single run.
+The Code Quality Framework automates code quality checks within your project, ensuring adherence to formatting standards, linting rules, type safety, and successful builds.
+It supports both parallel and sequential execution of checks, with intelligent error categorization and reporting.
+The framework provides a consolidated summary of any issues encountered, categorizing them for easier debugging and resolution.
 When integrated into your CI pipeline, it consistently maintains high code quality standards.

+For detailed configuration options including parallel execution and error categorization, see [Code Quality Configuration Guide](docs/CODE_QUALITY_CONFIG.md).

 ## Dependencies